techfromsage/advanced-mis/topics/timeseries.md

 ### Events with class `addToList`

+This event is emitted when a user has added a bookmark to a list.
+Only in classic

+<span class="deprecated">DEPRECATED</span> you will find `list.edit` to contain more useful information about what has been added to a list and when.

 | Column | Description | Example |
 | --- | --- | --- |
 | `dimension_1` | The tenancy short code | `broadminster` |